 3 stabbings in December were hate-motivated: Calgary police

-Police say a series of random stabbings in the downtown core last month have been determined to be hate-motivated and targeted vulnerable Calgarians.
+Police say a series of stabbings in the downtown core last month has been determined to be hate-motivated and targeting vulnerable Calgarians.

 The attacks started at around 4 a.m. on Dec.
 21 and lasted for about eight minutes, police said.